Do I need a Library Card Number to access the CW MARS Digital Catalog?

 Ensure you are signed into the Libby app with your CW MARS library card.
 For help with this, return to the top of this page.

-- You will be taken to that network's OverDrive catalog.
-Scroll down until you see a section to add a library card for the network.
-Click I'm Visiting From Another Library.
+You will be taken to that network's OverDrive catalog.
+You should see a section to add a library card for the network.
+If you don't, scroll down until it appears.
+Click Sign In With My Card.

-- Enter your CW MARS library card number, (without any spaces or dashes) and click Sign In.
+Enter your CW MARS library card number, (without any spaces or dashes).
+Click Next.
+Enter your CW MARS My Account password and click Sign In.
+Then click Next to browse their catalog.

 You can continue to add partner libraries using this same method.

-In Libby, material borrowed from CW MARS and all other partner libraries you have added to the app will display on a unified shelf.
-(Image 2)
+Material borrowed from CW MARS and all other partner libraries you have added to the app will display on a unified shelf, (Image 5).

-Notice how each partner library network has a distinct set of brand colors.
-If you click on the brand colors next to an item on your shelf, you'll see more information about the loan and owning network.
-(Images 1-3)
+If you click on Manage Loan next to an item on your shelf, you'll see more information about the loan and owning network, (Image 6).